disaster-robotics-proalertas/usv_sim_lsa/README.md

 # Simulated enviroment for Unmanned Surface Vehicles (usv_sim) -- 0.0.0
 This simulator uses a combination of multiple physics packages to build a test enviroment for Unmanned Surface Vehicles (USV).
 We curently use UWsim for water surface modeling and ... .
 Our goal is to build a simulator for distater scenarios, such as floods, ... .
 We'll use it, at first, to develop and test control and trajectory strategies for USVs. but it can be easily adapted to other applications.
-It contains some robot models such as propeled boats and sailboats.
+It contains multiple robot models such as propeled boats and sailboats.
 You can find their xacros in packacge usv_sim.

 ## Getting Started